How to Handle Disagreements with a Doctor as a Nurse

 2. Review the Policies

 What are your policies at work?
 Are you supposed to update charts several times throughout a shift, or can you update these towards the end?
-Do policies designate that you have to give a patient certain types of medication?
+Do policies require you to provide a patient with specific types of medication?
 A full knowledge of these policies can help you better understand where a physician is coming from when they focus on something that you might have done or said to their patients.

 3. Ask Questions